 As soon as you have a conditional sale and purchase agreement for your first home or land, you can apply to withdraw funds for the deposit.
 (Note: at this stage, you can’t make a withdrawal for a deposit on a property selling at auction.)

-You can use these funds to purchase a freehold, leasehold or stratum estate (often related to units or apartments).
+You can use these funds to purchase a freehold, leasehold, stratum estate (often related to unit or apartments) or an interest in a dwelling house on Māori land.
 This could be an existing house, a vacant residential section, an apartment off the plans, or even a house and land package.
 It's important to know that if you already own land you are not able to withdraw your KiwiSaver funds to help build your first home.

 If you’re applying to use your KiwiSaver funds at settlement, you’ll require an unconditional sale and purchase agreement.